boidushya/blog.boidu.dev/blogs/intentional-design.md

 **Progressive Enhancement**: The extension loads in stages.
 First, the essential styling.
 Then, the synced lyrics.
 Then, translations.
 If something fails halfway through, you still get a working experience.

 **Responsive Adaptation**: Better Lyrics detects your window size and adjusts accordingly.
 Not because there's a "mobile mode" toggle, but because it just does the right thing.
-I didn't even know mobile browsers supported extensions when I started building this.
+I didn't even know mobile browsers supported extensions when I started building Better Lyrics.
 Turns out they do, and users love it.

 These aren't features I can market.
 They don't make flashy demo videos.
 But they're the reason Better Lyrics feels polished.